UK inflation hits new four-year low, wages still lag

 Despite the fall in overall inflation, house prices - which are not counted in the CPI measure - saw their biggest annual increase in January since August 2010.

-BoE Governor Mark Carney has said the Bank is very alert to risks in the housing market, and in last week's annual budget, Chancellor George Osborne urged the central bank to keep an especially close eye on house prices.
+BoE Governor Mark Carney has said the Bank is very alert to risks in the housing market, and in last week's annual budget, finance minister George Osborne urged the central bank to keep an especially close eye on house prices.

 House prices across Britain rose by 6.8 percent in the 12 months to January, up from 5.5 percent in December, the ONS also said on Tuesday.
 London prices soared by 13.2 percent, the biggest annual rise since July 2010.